 PUDO is only likely to grow as people return to the office.

 Theft prevention, lower costs, and more choice are just a few of the reasons PUDO will play an increasingly important role in the last mile.

 The most obvious one is the need for a higher density per population of PUDO points.

 The more out-of-home points there are, the more accessible it will be for customers.
 But more packages and PUDO points mean processes need to change.

 Post office employees, gas station workers, retail shop associates, or employees at any other PUDO point will require streamlined and efficient processes.

 Technology is the simplest solution.

-A smart device, powered by Scandit Smart Data Capture platform, in the hands of each employee, will allow them to perform a range of tasks.
+A smart device powered by Scandit Smart Capture allows employees to perform a wide range of tasks.

-The result?
-A better PUDO operation, faster staff, timely deliveries, and satisfied customers.
+The result is a better PUDO operation, faster staff, timely deliveries, and satisfied customers.

 Want to find out more about how Scandit’s Smart Data Capture can help your PUDO operation?